Accounts Receivable, Collection Responsibilities and Uncollected Amounts

 - Do not distribute any invoice copies to the customer when issuing a credit invoice which is only intended to correct internal records, e.g. where a payment has been incorrectly processed.

 The selling department is responsible for the collection of amounts due.
 Note that the Accounts Receivable section in the Financial Services Department does not contact customers, or otherwise pursue outstanding accounts receivable.
 However, if a collection agency is required, the Accounts Receivable Supervisor can provide assistance in their selection.

 - is responsible for following up on all unpaid invoices issued to all delinquent customers, 45 days after the invoice date.
 This would normally include resending a copy of the invoice and phoning the customer;

 - A final demand notice should be issued by the selling department 60 days after the invoice date.

 If the amount is not collected within six months from the date of the original transaction, the amount will be charged back to the selling department.

 Chargebacks = lost revenue

 The selling department should work to avoid chargebacks by taking a proactive approach before this stage.
-This begins with prompt attention to the Open Item Analysis Report by Cost Center report which can be run at any time for any cut off date.
-For departments using internal orders instead of cost centres, a request can be made to the Accounts Receivable Officer for a list of outstanding items by department.
-These reports show invoices outstanding with an aging of the amounts.
+This begins with prompt attention to the Dept: A/R Open Item Aging Report report which can be run at any time for any cut off date.
 Special attention should be given to accounts in the 90-days-and-over categories.